 There’s no way around it.
-Getting your house broken into is jarring and emotionally taxing.
+Any form of home burglary is both jarring and emotionally taxing.
 Your home is supposed to be your safe haven, a place to rest and be with your loved ones, so when an intruder with dark motives breaks through to steal your valuables, the feeling of violation can be overwhelming.
-So what do you do when this happens?
+So, what do you do when this happens?
 Here are a few things you need to do right away to ensure the process is done properly and to prevent future incidents from happening.

 Seriously, hands off.
 Instead, cancel whatever else you have going on and whip out your camera.
 Take as many pictures as possible and save them somewhere where they won’t likely get deleted.
 Don’t move anything.
 Take pictures of damages done by the burglars, things you’ve lost, or anything else that looks out of place or missing.
 These pictures will be useful when you’ve contacted the police and your insurance agency.

 If you’ve got a security system, consult the footage from the break-in.
 If you or your installers placed the cameras correctly, you should have footage of the perpetrators’ faces, which will make them easier to identify and prosecute.
 Do what you can to access and save the footage so you can use it as evidence in the future.

 Now that you’ve taken loads of pictures, call the police immediately.
 The sooner you call, the more likely you’ll be able to get your stuff back and find the burglars.
 When the police arrive, they’ll be able to survey your home and might even be able to figure out how the burglars got in.
 More importantly, they’ll help you get a victim’s report filled out, which will put the incident on file.
 Your police officer should give you details on your reporting options.

 The police might be willing to take a file of the security footage, but if not, make sure you record the sex, approximate age, race, and clothing of the burglar(s).
 If you happen to be outside your house while the burglary occurred and you happened to see the burglars, don’t intervene, but record where they went.